SPRINGSTEEN AND AL or SAL

 “He took Miss Mousie up on his knee” he begged them “Said "Miss Mousie will you marry me?" will you marry me forever to the poetry of Bob Dylan?
 "Without my Uncle Rat's consent” without Bob Dylan’s consent “I wouldn't marry the President" I wouldn’t allow anyone, even the President of your University, to closely associate themselves with Dylan’s poetry.

-Well Uncle Rat he gave his consent,
+Well Uncle Rat he gave his consent, And the weasel wrote the publishment,

 “Well, uncle Rat” Dylan “he gave his consent” agreed to let Ricks reprint his poetry “And the weasel” Christopher Ricks whose weasel words were used to deliberately make statements evasive or misleading “wrote the publishment” published his book that was supposed to impress the Noble Prize Committee but did not.